siegeownager/DCA1.1/README.md

 In this initial version, I plan to only provide quicklinks to what is present in the study guide without expanding on what other knowledge may be essential for getting a passing grade on the exam.

+Before trying to tackle the study guide, it may help immensely to read ['Docker Deep Dive'](https://www.amazon.com/Docker-Deep-Dive-Nigel-Poulton-ebook/dp/B01LXWQUFF) by Nigel Poulton.
+Book is about 2 years old and a few things have changed since then, but for core knowledge as well as an easier introduction to Docker Enterprise Edition, this is the best resource I am aware of.

 ## Examination Domains

 ### Domain 1: Orchestration (25% of exam)